Optimization-based Causal Estimation from Heterogenous Environments: Related work

+\Cref{prop:nonlinear} and \Cref{assp:invariance} guarantee that the causal coefficient $\betav$ satisfies $f_{\cE}(\betav) = 0$ in \Cref{eq:coco}.
+Therefore, if there exists another global optima $\alphav'$ under these assumptions, it satisfies the condition $f_{\cE}(\alphav') = 0$ in \Cref{prop:pred}. \Cref{prop:pred} shows that if the data distribution of a new environment is a mixture of those for the training environments, the optimum by CoCo already minimizes the predictive risk of this new environment locally for its nonzero elements.
+This means CoCo optima can transfer the predictive accuracy, quantified by the risk value, from the training environments to their mixtures.
+As we will show in empirical studies, a predictor optimized by \gls{CoCO} generalizes the predictive accuracy to non-i.i.d. data in the new environments where the spurious associations change.

 In the empirical study, we aim to answer the following questions: (1) Can \gls{CoCO} accurately estimate causal effects when some covariates are spuriously associated with the outcome?
 (2) Can \gls{CoCO} make an accurate prediction in new environments by relying on causal information?
 (3) How sensitive is \gls{CoCO} to its assumptions and tuning parameter?
 (4) Are the empirical results aligned with theoretical analysis?
 To answer these questions, we study \gls{CoCO} and its comparable methods on simulated data, semi-synthetic data, and real data.
-Implementation and examples in this paper are available at \url{https://github.com/mingzhang-yin/CoCo}.
+Code implementations for the empirical studies are available at \url{https://github.com/mingzhang-yin/CoCo}.